elliotperviz/cmms/md/neb/README.md

-# NEB
+# Nudged Elastic Band method

-This tutorial is a modified version of the LAMMPS neb tutorial, the original may be found at the following link: https://docs.lammps.org/neb.html
+This tutorial is a modified version of the LAMMPS nudged elastic band (NEB) tutorial, the original may be found at the following link: https://docs.lammps.org/neb.html

 Further detailed discussion of the various steps of this tutorial will be written up in the future.